 Types of Loans

-This short-term loan is available to students on the first day of classes each semester (Fall, Spring, and Summer).
+This short-term loan is available to students on the first day of classes each semester (Fall and Spring).
 It is designed to help students with their account balance so that they may confirm their schedule while allowing them 30 days to get their financial aid in order.
 During Fall and Spring semesters the loan will only cover the amount needed to make their first deferred payment (25% of the account balance plus a $50 fee).
 During the Summer, the amount will vary since the deferred payment option is not available for that semester.
 The application for this form is in electronic format.
 Students must complete the form online and then if determined they are eligible, the student will receive an e-mail to their Tennessee Tech email address with further instructions.

 The University Loan is available starting on the first day of classes each semester.